rickrodness/cse15l-lab-reports/lab-report-3.md

 **Explanation:** Searches for the string "whole" in `quote1.txt` ignoring case sensitivity
-- Useful for finding matches regardless of how the text is capitalized.
+- Useful for finding matches regardless of how the text is capitalized

 **Example 2:**

 ![Image](grep2.png)

-**Explanation:** Look for the word "loving" in `quote2.txt` with case-insensitively
+**Explanation:** Look for the word "loving" in `quote2.txt`
-- Useful when you're unsure of the text's capitalization.
+- Useful when you're unsure of the text's capitalization

 ### Option -c (Count)